trinitylake-io/trinitylake/docs/format/table/table-type.md

 ## EXTERNAL

-An external table is managed by an external system that a Trinity LakeHouse has no knowledge about.
+An external table is managed by an external system that a Trinity Lakehouse has no knowledge about.
 It has 4 key characteristics:

 1. External tables are **read-only**, thus do not participate in write transactions.